salt26/gravita-maze/README.md

   * When you run the app for the first time, you need to allow permission to write to external/internal storage.
     * If you deny permission, the app will not be able to create or load maps.
     * If you checked the `Do not ask me again` option, you must go into the application permission settings and manually turn on the permission for `GravitaMaze`.
-* You can download `GravitaMaze.zip` and unzip it in root directory(`Internal storage`) using "My Files" app to enjoy the custom maps.
-  * These maps are playable in Custom mode, not in Adventure mode.

 ### Windows

 * Click [here](https://github.com/salt26/gravita-maze/releases/tag/v1.4.2)!
 * Download `GravitaMaze.v1.4.2.w.zip` and unzip it.
 * Execute `GravitaMaze.exe`.
-* You can download `GravitaMaze.zip` and unzip, and move the `Maps` folder to the root directory of `GravitaMaze.exe` to enjoy the custom maps.
-  * These maps are playable in Custom mode, not in Adventure mode.

 ### macOS

 * Click [here](https://github.com/salt26/gravita-maze/releases/tag/v1.4.2)!
 * Download `GravitaMaze.v1.4.2.m.zip` and unzip it.
 * Execute `GravitaMaze.app`.
-* You can download `GravitaMaze.zip`, unzip it, and move the `Maps` folder to the root directory of `GravitaMaze.app` to enjoy the custom maps.
-  * These maps are playable in Custom mode, not in Adventure mode.

 ## Map Editor